hannasg22/TNANP/README.md

 ### Main idea

 The deuteron is the **only bound state of two nucleons** and its bound is weak, therefore it only exists in the ground state.
-It is formed by one proton and one neutron and the nuclear force between them has the next main properties: attractive (to form the bound state), short range (of order of $\sim 1fm$ ) and non-central (it has a tensor component).
+It is formed by one proton and one neutron and the nuclear force between them has the next main properties:
+- Attractive: forms a bound state
+- Short range: of order of $\sim 1fm$
+- Non-central: it has a tensor component connecting different states
+- Hard core: there is a range in which the potential is completely repulsive, so that the nucleons do not collapse
+- Conserves parity

 All these assumptions have been made through the obtained experimental data.
 Furthermore, the potential describing the interaction between both particles has been contructed more precisely to fit the actual results.
 It can be widely analysed and it will show many different components.
 We instead will focus on the **two main quantities**:
 - Central potential $V_C$